amyspark-ng/clickery-hexagon/LOG.md

 ## Complex stuff
 - and click priortiy (holy moly)
 	* For clicking behind object should check if any other window that is not the current one is active, if any other window is active the button should not work

 - I REALLYYY need to fix the hover animations
-- and the mouse animations
+	* and the mouse animations
-	* Maybe do keep the tag system, just uhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
+	^ Maybe do keep the tag system, just uhhhhhhhhhhhhhhhhhhhhhhhhhhhhh

 # IDEAS (good)
 - Little side to side when doing the param pam pam pam in the combo animation
 - maybe the vignette for powerups could be a small gradient on top of the backgroudn that has color depending on the powerup on the bottom part of the screen
 - Add achievement for making the hexagon black and the bg white (bad apple)
-- When doing achievements i need to add a timeAfter property that waits a time to actually add the toast that indicates you unlocked it

 # Missing
 - Ascend mechanic
-	* Everything
-- Medals/Achievmeents
 	* Everything
 - Newgrounds api